 NOCAL is expected to be subjected to and complies with Liberia’s Public Financial Management Act, with respect to financial reporting requirements, rules governing the maintenance of funds and application of surplus funds, borrowing and issuance of guarantees, accounts and audits, and the preparation of budgets, including multiyear budgets and expenditure approvals.

-The activities of NOCAL are predicated on four main basis according to the Petroleum Act (2014).
+The activities of NOCAL are predicated on four main bases according to the Petroleum Act (2014).
 The corporation is established as a commercial entity for the purposes of:

-According to the 2014 Petroleum Act, NOCAL activities are organized around petroleum operations and petroleum transportation system operations, either alone or in conjunction with others.
+According to the 2014 Petroleum Act, NOCAL activities are organized around petroleum operations and petroleum transportation system operations, either alone or in conjunction with others;

 Promoting exploration, ensuring that Liberia’s petroleum resources are developed in a way that is orderly and well-planned, and ensuring that Liberia benefits as much as possible from the development of its petroleum resources;